Toddler Development And Milestones: Your 1 Year And 7 Month Old

 Notice how your toddler knows how to use utensils?
 He knows a spoon is for feeding, and a bottle for drinking.
 He can pretend that the remote control is a phone (or the phone a remote control!).
 He loves to imitate the tings you do, such as brushing a doll's hair, or feeding the teddy bear.

-- He also knows the different body parts, and can point at them when you name them.
+- Your child also knows the different body parts, and can point at them when you name them.
 Try singing songs with him, such as "Daddy Finger" or "Head, Shoulders, Knees and Toes", but go slowly, especially in the beginning.
 It might take him a moment or two to catch up!

 - By now, your little one should be able to respond to short verbal commands, such as a request to sit down.
 He might not stay seated for long though, as toddlers live in the moment.
 "Now I'm sitting, now I'm not!"